jstoddart/drawbot-axi/controller/README.md

 # draw-bot Controller Software
-_Designed & built by The Living, an Autodesk Studio.
+_Designed & built by Jim Stoddart for The Living, an Autodesk Studio.
 2018._

 ![User Interface](DOCUMENTATION/UI_01.png)